Advika2004/asgn3-453-Advika2004/README.md

-Advika Deodhar
+Name: Advika Deodhar
+Special Instructions While Grading: N/A
+Other Notes: What is Mexico's favourite operating system?
+                            TacOS :)

 ______________________________________________________________________________________
-Pseudocode To Begin:
+Pseudocode and Other Notes I Took Throughout:

 Overall Task:
 - Philosophers have to eat, think, and get full / hungry